mongodb/specifications/source/index-management/index-management.rst

      *  or language/implementation equivalent.
      *
      *  If drivers are unable to make the SearchIndexView iterable, they MAY opt to provide the options for
-     *  listing search indexes via the `list` method instead of the `Collection.listSearchIndexes` method.
+     *  listing search indexes via the `list` method instead of the `Collection.searchIndexes` method.
      */
     list(): Cursor<Document>;